MartinPellizzer/terrawhisper-compiler/articles/apium-graveolens/botany/morphology.md

 Root hairs on celery are relatively sparse and fine.
 These fine hairs help in nutrient and water absorption from the surrounding soil.
 They are essential for the overall health and growth of the plant.

+The following table shows in detail the morphological characteristics of Apium graveolens roots.

 | Characteristic | Description |
 | --- | --- |
 | Root System Type  | Fibrous |